Youth Education & Leadership

-What began in 2001 with a team sponsorship in Detroit has since become one of Comcast’s largest national partnerships.
-Each year, City Year corps members serve as tutors, mentors and role models in at-risk schools in an effort to keep students in school and on track to high school graduation.
-As a National Strategic Partner with City Year, Comcast NBCUniversal currently sponsors 12 City Year teams across the country, and we serve as National Leadership and Opening Day Sponsor for teams nationwide.
-Comcast also invests in corps members’ futures by hosting annual career days across the country to strengthen their career skills and help corps members find jobs after their year of service.
+Comcast has teamed up with City Year for more than a decade to keep students in school and on track to high school graduation.
+As a National Strategic Partner with City Year, Comcast NBCUniversal currently sponsors 12 City Year teams across the country, providing support for AmeriCorps members to serve as tutors, mentors and role models in at-risk schools.
+Comcast also invests in City Year AmeriCorps members’ futures by hosting annual career days to strengthen their career skills and help corps members find jobs after their year of service.

 Big Brothers Big Sisters of America

-Comcast hosts the nation’s largest workplace mentoring program in partnership with Big Brothers Big Sisters of America, with about 325 Comcast employees serving as "Bigs" at Comcast offices in 15 cities.
+Comcast NBCUniversal hosts the nation’s largest workplace mentoring program in partnership with Big Brothers Big Sisters of America, with nearly 400 employees serving as "Bigs" at Comcast NBCUniversal offices in 17 cities.

-Since 2008, Comcast has invested more than $60 million in cash and in-kind support to change children’s lives by supporting one-to-one youth mentoring, including our Beyond School Walls program.
-Through the program, about 325 "Littles" spend time with their Comcast employee “Bigs” at Comcast offices in 15 cities.
-Since its launch in 2008, Beyond School Walls has grown to become the nation’s largest workplace mentoring program with Big Brothers Big Sisters.
+Since 2008, Comcast has invested more than $75 million in cash and in-kind support to change children’s lives by supporting one-to-one youth mentoring, including through Beyond School Walls.
+Through the program, nearly 400 "Littles" spend time with their Comcast NBCUniversal employee “Bigs” at company offices in 17 cities.
+Since its launch in 2008, Comcast’s participation in Beyond School Walls has grown to become the nation’s largest workplace mentoring program with Big Brothers Big Sisters.
 Data shows that Beyond School Walls “Littles” have better grades, are less likely to skip school and are more likely to graduate.
-For our support of Big Brothers Big Sisters and youth mentoring, Comcast NBCUniversal received a 2015 Corporate Mentoring Champion Award from MENTOR: The National Mentoring Partnership.
+In 2015, Big Brothers Big Sisters of America recognized Comcast NBCUniversal its National Chairman's Award.

 Comcast Leaders and Achievers® Scholarship Program